pagopa-archive/io-onboarding-pa/README.md

 * *.env.io-onboarding-pa.development* for the frontend (see the *Environment variables* section for more details)

 * *.env.io-onboarding-pa-api.development* for the backend (a complete description of the variables is available at the [backend GitHub repository](https://github.com/teamdigitale/io-onboarding-pa-api/blob/master/README.md))

-Use this template when creating new typescript projects.